yulan/OpenWeatherTCATest/README.md

 │           │   ├── LocationManagerDelegate.swift
 │           │   └── LocationManager.swift
 │           ├── MockServices/
+│           │   ├── MockStoryService.swift
 │           │   ├── MockLocationService.swift
 │           │   └── MockWeatherService.swift
 │           ├── LocationService.swift
 │           ├── WeatherService.swift
 │           └── StoryService.swift
+├── Extention/
+│   ├── UIDeviceExtension/
+│   ├── DateExtension/
+│   └── ColorExtension/

 ```

 ### Layers:
 - **Core/Domain**: Business logic and core entities (e.g., `Weather`, `Story`).
 - **Core/Presentation**: SwiftUI views and reducers for state management and UI rendering.
 - **Core/Data**: Repositories and services for interacting with external APIs.

+---

+### How the Weather Data is Fetched and Displayed

+The app's weather feature works as follows:

+1. **Fetching Location**:
+   - The app uses **CoreLocation** to fetch the user's current location.
+   - If location permissions are denied, a user-friendly error message is displayed.

+2. **Fetching Weather Data**:
+   - The `WeatherService` interacts with the OpenWeatherMap API (or another weather API) to fetch weather data based on the user's latitude and longitude.

+3. **Mapping and Business Logic**:
+   - The raw weather data from the API is mapped into the `Weather` entity using a **Data Transfer Object (DTO)** (`WeatherResponseDTO`).
+   - The `FetchWeatherUseCase` handles business logic, such as formatting temperature and handling errors.

+4. **Displaying Weather Data**:
+   - The `WeatherReducer` manages the state of the weather screen, including loading, success, and error states.
+   - The weather information (e.g., temperature and city name) is displayed in the `WeatherView` using SwiftUI.

+---

+### How the Story View Was Implemented

+The Instagram story-like view feature was implemented as follows:

+1. **Fetching Images**:
+   - The `StoryService` fetches a collection of random city-related images from the Unsplash API.
+   - The images are mapped into `Story` entities for use in the UI.

+2. **State Management**:
+   - The `StoriesReducer` manages the state of the story view, including the current story, auto-progress status, and user interactions (e.g., swiping manually).

+3. **UI Implementation**:
+   - The `StoriesView` uses SwiftUI to render the story interface.
+   - A progress bar at the top indicates the auto-progress status of each image.
+   - Auto-progress is implemented with a timer that transitions to the next image every 3 seconds.
+   - Users can manually swipe between images, which resets the timer.

+4. **Dynamic Content**:
+   - The use of the Unsplash API ensures that the story view displays fresh and visually appealing images each time it is accessed.

 ---